dcunited001/dcunited001.github.io/_pages/writing.md

 kind of techno-nihilism could end up being corrosive.

 To help counter this, I've been thinking about putting together a kind of quasi-religion.
-It's called oneiroism from the wordstem *oneiro*, which implies dreaming.
+It's called Oneirontology from the wordstem *Oneiro*, which implies dreaming.
 Perhaps I specify that Oneirism is something more along the lines of philosophy in practice than a religion.
 Another idea would be for augmented self-improvement through cognition, as I've outlined in my
 [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html)
 article.
 The idea there is to empower people by training them to use their minds through art, science and meditation.